Why are corporate Web Applications a popular point of attack for hackers?

 Which Web Applications are particularly vulnerable?

 Every application on the Internet is vulnerable, especially if users can log in and retrieve services or data.
-Thus, the website of the employment agency could in principle be just as interesting for hackers as online banking, a Webshop or a fundraising by a non-profit organization.
+Thus, the website of a public institution could in principle be just as interesting for hackers as online banking, a webstore or a fundraising by a non-profit organization.

 Which vulnerabilities are particularly interesting for hackers?